SBB Ae 4/8: Service

-In 1925 the locomotive was assigned to the Basel (Basle) depot, where it remained until its withdrawal from service.
-In 1927 its roster included – together with two Ae 4/7s – two fast train pairs Basle – Zürich and back with a daily run of 416 km.
+In 1925 the locomotive was assigned to the Basel depot, where it remained until its withdrawal from service.
+In 1927 its roster included – together with two Ae 4/7s – two fast train pairs Basel–Zürich and back with a daily run of 416 km.

 With its performance (about 90% of that of the Ae 4/7), the locomotive was universally operable.
 The maximum speed of 90 km/h allowed them to pull fast trains, therefore the locomotive was often used when capacity needed to be doubled.
-In this role the locomotive led fast trains to Zürich, Chur, Luzern, Bern and Spiez.
+In this role the locomotive led fast trains to Zürich, Chur, Lucerne, Bern and Spiez.

 Often the Ae 4/8 worked freight trains to Zürich and Winterthur.
 During its last years of service the locomotive was used for Basel – Zürich – Winterthur services, and then commuter trains around Olten and freight trains around Solothurn.